smhg/date-frequency-js/README.md

 ### .between(start, end)
 Returns all occurences of the frequency between (and including) the specified start and end date.

+## Todo
+* Enable frequencies like "every other week" and more specific.

 ## Development
 * Install latest [node.js](http://nodejs.org/) version.
 * `git clone https://github.com/smhg/date-frequency.git` to fetch source.